TTTania/the-wild-oasis-business/README.md

 In addition, I have developed a [client-facing website](https://into-the-valley-website.vercel.app/) for this business. [[GitHub].](https://github.com/W-Tania/into-the-valley-website) Both the business app and the client-facing app communicate with the back-end database using RESTful APIs, allowing data about bookings, cabins, and guests to be shared between the apps.

 ## Features:
 * **Booking Management**: Create, update, and delete of booking.
-Filter and sort of existed bookings.
+Filter and sort existed bookings.
 * **Guest Management**: Register, update and delete guest-related information.
-* **Cabin Management**: Create, update, and delete of cabin details and upload photos.
+* **Cabin Management**: Create, update, and delete cabin details and upload photos.
 Filter and sort of cabins.
 * **Dashboard**: Visualized charts and sales for booking information, simplified check-in and check-outs of guests on that day.
 * **User Authentication**: Secure login and authentication system for users.
 Only existing user(hotel staff) could signup new users.
-Created user can update account details and reset password.
+Created users can update account details and reset password.
-* **System Setting**: Configure and customize setting that applies to all bookings with ease.
+* **System Setting**: Configure and customize settings that apply to all bookings with ease.
 * **Dark Mode**: Dark mode to follow device.
 * **Responsive design**: Ensure compatibility across devices.
-* **Real-Time Booking Validation**: Prevent doublebooking and check for available timeslot while making bookings.
+* **Real-Time Booking Validation**: Prevent doublebooking and check for available time slots while making bookings.

 ## Technology:
-Into the Valley is built using React framework and Supabase as the backend.
-Providing a modern and scalable architecture.
+Into the Valley is built using React framework and Supabase as the backend, providing a modern and scalable architecture.
 The application is designed with a focus on reusability, scalability, and performance.

 * **RESTful APIs**: API seamlessly integrated to manager server state and global state.
-* **Supabase**: A open-source Firebase alternative database that utilize the Postgres architecture.
+* **Supabase**: A open-source Firebase alternative database that utilizes the Postgres architecture.
 * **Tanstack React Query**: Used with RESTFUL APIs to manage global and server state with Supabase.
 * **React Hook Form**: Handle form state, validation and submission.
 * **React Router**: Navigation between pages.
 * **Styled Components**: CSS styling solution.
 * **Error Boundary**: Catch errors in the child component tree.
-* **Recharts**: A charting library for display charts and statistics.
+* **Recharts**: A charting library to display charts and statistics.
 * **Framer Motion**: Animation in Modal and form elements.
 * **React day picker**: Calendar library used to select data while make bookings.
 * **Reusable Components**: Designed with reusability in mind, components can be easily integrated and adapted across the application.